 Consider using either a dedicated clean account on your computer, or if you’re using a Mac, use a dedicated screen for your recording.

 - Kill all notifications.

-- Clear all notices in the Dashboard.
+All those upgrade and other kinds of notices are distractions.
 Perhaps even use a clever way to hide and combine all those notices, but that’s a different subject 😉

 - Hide the toolbar, bookmarks in your browser